gracious-tech/copy.church/src/licenses/open-source/index.md

 ---

-::: danger _Let's copy, church_ no longer endorses licenses with conditions.
+::: danger _Let's copy, church_ no longer endorses licenses with conditions We disclaim all uses of this page (5 April 2024).
 :::